cenktaskin/stereopsis/stereopsis_ros/Readme.md

 ### Dependencies
 For a clean install of ros-base and ubuntu20
 >~~~
->sudo apt install build-essential ros-noetic-vision-opencv ros-noetic-image-common python3-catkin-tools
+>sudo apt install build-essential ros-noetic-vision-opencv ros-noetic-image-common python3-catkin-tools ros-noetic-usb-cam ros-noetic-image-pipeline
 >~~~

 - Create your catkin-ws.